 As part of MSC’s drive to support fisheries that want to meet the MSC Fisheries…

 |WWF Seafood Traceability Assessment Methodology

 MRAG were requested to development an assessment methodology for benchmarking the…

 |South Georgia and South Sandwich Islands Fisheries Management.

-The work undertaken by MRAG for GSGSSI comprises general and specific advice on the…
+The work undertaken by MRAG for Government of South Georgia and the South Sandwich…

 |Evaluating the value chain and social impacts of eco- and ethical fish labelling on small scale producers in Senegal